felixarntz/wp-global-admin/README.md

 # Global Admin

-Introduces a global admin in WordPress.
+Introduces a global admin panel in WordPress.
 Works best with WP Multi Network.

 While WordPress brings along the possibility to have multiple networks, there's no UI to manage them.
 The WP Multi Network plugin does a great job in exposing a UI to the user, however its default setup needs to be adjusted in most cases since it exposes the network management UI to all super admins.